Tuesday, September 9, 2025

 Matchbook.

 I have a fondness for old buildings, even the ones no longer there, as covered in my essay, Novak Bowling Supplies, Avenue A, in which I explore where the old shed that contained the aforementioned bowling business once stood and tracked down who owned it and what became of him.
-Likewise, with both family and friends having been involved in the restaurant business, I have a fondness for the history and drama behind the scenes in food service as covered in my previous articles, The Last Days of the Metro Diner and The Rise and Fall of Big Dom’s Subs.
-I tried to unearth as what information about the Skyline as I could, but there are few print sources available on the internet, and not much on social media, so much of the information I seek would probably be found through oral histories by speaking with those who recall The Skyline Restaurant and Terrace Lodge, but I would have to live in that area to maximize that effort.
+Likewise, with both family and friends having been involved in the restaurant business, I have a fondness for the history and drama behind the scenes in food service as covered in my articles The Last Days of the Metro Diner and The Rise and Fall of Big Dom’s Subs.
+I tried to unearth what information about the Skyline as I could, but there are few print sources available on the internet, and not much on social media, so the information I sought would probably be found through oral histories by speaking with those who recall The Skyline Restaurant and Terrace Lodge, as well as the local library and newspaper archives, but I would have to live in the area to do that.

 Sunset Over Olana and Rip Van Winkle Bridge by Kenneth Salaz - Art Renewal Center.